nmarshallf/witten_lw2/README.md

 https://en.wikipedia.org/wiki/Wasserstein_metric) between
 two nonnegative distributions of equal mass defined on the unit square [0,1]² ⊂ ℝ².
-In particular, this module provides a code to approximate the negative weighted homogeneous Sobolev norm using a formulation based on the Witten Laplacian H, which is a Schrödinger operator of the form
+In particular, this module provides a code to approximate the negative weighted homogeneous Sobolev norm via a method that involves the Witten Laplacian H, which is a Schrödinger operator of the form

 H = -Δ + V,